Scarabaeus1031/NEXAH/RESEARCH/CORE_CONCEPTS/vessel_geometry.md

 ## Overview

-The Vessel Geometry System introduces a **structural interpretation layer**
+The Vessel Geometry System introduces a **structural containment layer**
 on top of field-based dynamics.

 It describes how structure can be: